Are you getting a ball python, but you’re looking for the best tank to keep it in?

 (Though it is much easier just to buy one on our list.)

-When you buy a ball python enclosure, you don’t want to worry about it breaking or needing to replace it.
+When you buy an adult ball python enclosure, you don’t want to worry about it breaking or needing to replace it.

 A good terrarium will last the entire 30-year life span of the ball python.